-If you’re looking for creative ways to cut the sugar this month, a great place to start is by upping the kale.
-We’ve all heard that leafy, green veggies have tons of nutritional benefits, such as iron and vitamins A and C, and kale is certainly no exception.
+If you’re looking for creative ways to cut some sugar this month, a great place to start is by upping your intake of nutrient-dense ingredients like kale.
+We’ve all heard that leafy green veggies have tons of nutritional benefits, such as iron and vitamins A and C, and kale is certainly no exception.

 With only eight ingredients, you can make this protein- and veggie-packed quinoa bowl with a sprinkle of sesame seeds.
-This recipe calls for canned tuna, but we say make the most of last night’s grilled salmon and use leftovers instead.
+This recipe calls for canned tuna, but we say, make the most of last night’s grilled salmon and use leftovers instead, if you have some.

 Craving comfort food but committed to cutting out what doesn’t benefit you?
 Look no further than this vegan mac and “cheese” recipe made with butternut squash, nutritional yeast, coconut milk, and veggie broth.
 And of course, it’s loaded with sauteed kale so you can getcha greens, too.

 Frittatas are the solution to any day you’re lacking inspiration, and more importantly, time.
 By throwing all of your nutrient-rich veggies in a skillet, then adding eggs and topping with more veggies, you have a breakfast, lunch, or dinner that basically cooks itself.